studstill/pokemon-api-react/README.md

-#Pokemon battle built with React
+#Pokemon Battle Built with React

 This web app implements a simple Pokemon battle between two random Pokemon.
 - `Attack 1` is a guaranteed, low-damage hit